Top-level domains (TLDs) control the internet. That’s a problem.

 .au for Australia or

 .ke, for Kenya.
 All this is mostly fine.
-But there’s at least
+But there’s an

 And this quirk is no mere quirk: it’s allowed the worst people to run websites with that TLD and